goerz/cookiecutter-pypackage/README.md

 * `create_author_file`: Whether to create AUTHORS.rst
 * `open_source_license`: The license under which the code will be available (choice of MIT, GPL, or Public Domain)
 * `environment_manager`: The system for managing virtual environments.
 Currently, only `conda` is supported.
-* `conda_packages`: If using `conda` as an environment manager, which packages to install from the conda repository (i.e., not through pip)
+* `conda_packages`: If using `conda` as an environment manager, which packages to install from the conda repository (i.e., not through pip).
+If you package extensively uses the Python scientific stack, and virtual environments are managed through conda, you might consider using the anaconda meta package, and set `anaconda pytest-cov pytest-xdist coverage sphinx_rtd_theme flake8`.
 * `on_pypi`: Whether the package will be uploaded to the Python Package Index
 * `travisci`: Whether Travis will be used as a Continuous Integration testing service
 * `coveralls`: Whether to upload coverage data to <http://coveralls.io>.
 This only work if `travisci` is used.